[SCPA] [Sites] [Ojai] [Nuthouse] [History] [Photo] |

 so a 990 foot vertical hike to launch ~ 1000 feet

-Altitude of the Northoff High School Football Field ~ 742 feet MSL
+Altitude of the Nordhoff High School Football Field ~ 742 feet MSL

 Narrative

 The Nuthouse is a hike up launch in Ojai off Hwy 33 about 450 yards up the road from the Cozy Dell Trailhead or 350 yards up from the Friends Ranch Packing House (blue building with a white roof).
 The initial 20 to 50 yards of the Nuthouse Trailhead is on private property, but just a little ways in it is Los Padres National Forest.
-The trek to launch is borderline between a hike and a climb.
+The trek to launch is perhaps more of a climb than a hike.
 If you have a 50 pound pack, I recommend gloves or a walking stick.
-Without a walking stick, there are some sections steep enough that result in reaching out for hand support (many pilots use a walking stick, but I grapple with both hands).
+There are some steep sections that result in reaching out for hand support (many pilots use a walking stick, but I grapple with both hands).
 Good footgear is recommended.
 Long sleeves and pant legs are recommended even in the heat to avoid bug bites and scratches.
 I carry a hand towel to dab the sweat from my eyes, others wear headbands.
 Budget a quart of water for the hike in addition to what you want to fly with for emergency reserve.

 We often fly the Nuthouse in the fall, winter, and spring during Santa Anna weather, so it is usually hot during the hike.
 It is generally better to start up early to minimize the heat.
 Plan to sweat even on cool days.
 Some of the young athletic hikers can clock up in less than 30 minutes (Logan and JLo under 20), but most middle aged pilots budget 45 minutes to an hour plus for the climb.
 If you are older or in poor physical condition, you might want to budget an hour and a half (I needed 2 hours the last time I clawed up)..